kennyfraser/wp-sync-test/_pages/automated-gui.md

     :   Specify the DNS servers, which can be on your private network or the public internet.
 Caution: If you set this parameter incorrectly you will have to reinstall DCOS.
 For more information about service discovery, see this [documentation][1].

     **IP Detect Script**

-    :   Specify an IP detect script to broadcast the IP address of each node across the cluster.
-For more information, see the [documentation][2].
+    :   Choose an IP detect script from the dropdown to broadcast the IP address of each node across the cluster.
+Each node in a DCOS cluster has a unique IP address that is used to communicate between nodes in the cluster.
+The IP detect script prints the unique IPv4 address of a node to STDOUT each time DCOS is started on the node.

+        **Important:** The IP address of a node must not change after DCOS is installed on the node.
+For example, the IP address must not change when a node is rebooted or if the DHCP lease is renewed.
+If the IP address of a node does change, the node must be wiped and reinstalled.

 5. Click **Run Pre-Flight**.
-The preflight script installs the cluster [prerequisites][3] and validates that your cluster is installable.
+The preflight script installs the cluster [prerequisites][2] and validates that your cluster is installable.
 This step can take up to 15 minutes to complete.
 If errors any errors are found, fix and then click **Retry**.

     **Important:** If you exit your GUI installation before launching DCOS, you must do this before reinstalling: